Protect yourself and those around you from illnesses like COVID-19 & flu.

 If I’m pregnant or breastfeeding, should I get vaccinated?

 Yes.
-The CDC recommends all people ages 6 months and older get the vaccine.
+The CDC recommends all people ages 6 months and older get vaccines including those for COVID-19 and flu.
 This includes people who are pregnant and disabled people who are pregnant.

 If you are pregnant or breastfeeding and a person with a disability, you should get a COVID-19 vaccine.
 There are also many benefits to getting vaccinated for both the fetus and yourself.
 Here is the good news:

 Still have questions about pregnancy, fertility, and COVID-19 vaccination?
-Learn more about the topic and hear from a pregnant person who got vaccinated here.
+Learn more about the topic and hear from a pregnant person who got vaccinated and delivered a healthy baby who has grown into a healthy child!

 Getting vaccinated and staying up to date with your COVID-19 vaccine will protect you and your family and friends with disabilities.